 The first three (3) hours worked outside the regular constituted shift shall be at the rate of time and one half.
 All additional hours shall be at double time.
 On Saturday work, the first (10) hours shall be at time and one half and all additional hours at double time.
-Sundays and holidays shall be at double time.
-If any of the below holidays should fall on a Sunday, the Monday following shall be considered a legal holiday.
+Sundays and holidays hall be at double time.

-New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Day after Thanksgiving Day and Christmas Day.
+New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Day after Thanksgiving Day, Christmas Day.